sungsoo-ahn/2025/_posts/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models.md

 ---
 # Viewing Images in Frequency Domain

 We are used to viewing images in the spatial domain only.
 But there is another way to view an image, i.e. the frequency domain.
-We can calculate the frequency content in an image using the 2D Discrete Fourier Transform (DFT).
+We can calculate the frequency content in an image using the 2D Discrete Fourier Transform (DFT)<d-cite key="schwarz2021frequencybiasgenerativemodels"></d-cite>.
 A 2D discrete fourier transform maps a grayscale image $I \in \mathbb{R}^{H \times W}$ to the frequency domain as follows :

 $$
 \hat{I}[k, l] = \frac{1}{HW} \sum_{x=0}^{H-1} \sum_{y=0}^{W-1} e^{-2\pi i \frac{x \cdot k}{H}} \cdot e^{-2\pi i \frac{y \cdot l}{W}} \cdot I[x, y]
 $$

-Here, *k*=0,1,2...*H*-1 and *l*=0,1,2,...*W*-1.
+Here, $k$=0,1,2...*H*-1 and $l$=0,1,2,...*W*-1.
 So it outputs an image in the frequency domain of size ${H \times W}$.
 Here $\hat{I}[k, l]$ is a complex value at the pixel $I[x, y]$.
-For example, the first image is of a baboon viewed in the spatial domain and the second image is of the same baboon viewed in the frequency domain.
+For example, given below is a grayscale image of a baboon<d-footnote>Image taken from <d-cite key="schwarz2021frequencybiasgenerativemodels"></d-cite>.</d-footnote>  viewed in the frequency domain.

 {% include figure.html path="assets/img/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models/baboon_spectrum.png" class="img-fluid" %}

+To enhance power spectrum visualization, we remove the DC component, apply a Hann window to reduce spectral leakage, normalize by the maximum power, and use a logarithmic scale.
+This ensures the most powerful frequency is set to 0.<d-cite key="khayatkhoei2020spatialfrequencybiasconvolutional"></d-cite>

 Frequency basically refers to the rate of change of colour in an imgae.
 The smooth regions (where colour or pixel intensities don't change much) in an image correspond to low frequency while the regions containing edges and granular features (where colour changes rapidly) like hair, wrinkles etc correspond to high frequency.
-We can understand this by relating it to fitting  1D step functions using fourier transform.
+We can understand this by relating it to fitting  1D step functions using fourier series.
 The region of the step has large coefficients for the higher frequency waves while the other region has large coefficients for the low frequency waves.

-We calculate the power spectral density is estimated by squaring the magnitudes of the Fourier components.
-To visualise the spectrum as a 1D plot, the reduced spectrum S i.e. the azimuthal average over the spectrum in normalized polar coordinates $r \in [0, 1]$, $\theta \in [0, 2\pi)$ is calculated as :
+To analyse the frequency content, we estimate the power spectral density(PSD) by squaring the magnitudes of the Fourier components.
+To visualise the spectrum as a 1D plot, the reduced spectrum S i.e. the azimuthal average over the spectrum in normalized polar coordinates $r \in [0, 1]$, $\theta \in [0, 2\pi)$ is calculated as<d-cite key="schwarz2021frequencybiasgenerativemodels"></d-cite> :

 $$
 \tilde{S}(r) = \frac{1}{2\pi} \int_{0}^{2\pi} S(r, \theta) \, d\theta \quad \text{with} \quad r = \sqrt{\frac{k^2 + l^2}{\frac{1}{4}(H^2 + W^2)}} \quad \text{and} \quad \theta = \text{atan2}(k, l)
 $$

-For the above image of baboon in frequency domain, the reduced spectrum is shown.
+For the above image of baboon in frequency domain, the reduced spectrum is shown:

 {% include figure.html path="assets/img/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models/reduced_spectrum.png" class="img-fluid" %}

-Since images are discretized in space, the maximum frequency is determined by the Nyquist frequency.
-For a square image, $H = W$, it is given by $f_{\text{nyq}} = \sqrt{k^2 + l^2} = \frac{H}{\sqrt{2}}$, i.e. for $r = 1$.
-In digital imaging, understanding aliasing and the Nyquist Frequency is crucial for accurately capturing and representing details.
-When we convert a continuous scene, like a real world view into a digital image, we sample it at discrete intervals i.e. each pixel acts as a tiny snapshot of the scene at that point.
-The Nyquist Frequency, defined as half of the sampling rate, is the highest spatial frequency that can be accurately captured by this pixel grid.
-Let us see why.
-Imagine a 1D wave.
-To represent its frequency accurately, we need at least two samples per cycle: one to capture the crest (peak) and one to capture the trough.

-If the details in the scene change more rapidly than this (i.e., they have a higher spatial frequency than the Nyquist limit), we will be unable to capture the shape of the actual wave and this high frequency oscillating region will be considered as a smooth low frequency region.
-Thus, when the pixel grid cannot capture both the crest and trough, or the rapid change of light intensity, this leads to a phenonmenon called aliasing.
-Aliasing causes high-frequency details to appear as misleading lower-frequency patterns or distortions, like the moiré effect that often appears on finely patterned textures.
-Due to this, we capture the wrong spectrum where high frequency content is less and low frequency content is more than in the actual scene captured.
-This can be seen for a sinusoidal wave where we predict a wave with less frequency than the ground truth wave due to aliasing.

-{% include figure.html path="assets/img/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models/aliasing.png" class="img-fluid" %}

-To enhance power spectrum visualization, we remove the DC component, apply a Hann window to reduce spectral leakage, normalize by the maximum power, and use a logarithmic scale.
-This ensures the most powerful frequency is set to 0

 The power spectrum of natural images follows a power law i.e.
 $\frac{1}{f^\alpha}$